essdot/js-lessons/doc/functions.md

 ## "Fat arrow" syntax

 The "fat arrow" (`=>`) syntax for defining functions was added in ES6.
 Using it is shorter than `function`, and mostly equivalent.
 However, when you declare a function in fat-arrow syntax, it is *lexically bound*.
 More on that in a moment.
+Also, functions declared with the arrow syntax are always anonymous.

 Parentheses should surround the list of arguments for the function being defined, but if there is only one argument, you can omit the parentheses.